 -Water and sewer operations are seasonally based.

-According to Marinas.com, 217 marinas/docking facilities are being honored for going the extra mile in 2018 for boaters.
+According to Marinas.com, 249 marinas/docking facilities are being honored for going the extra mile in 2019 for boaters.
 The Boaters’ Choice Award is based on reviews by boaters.
-To be recognized, each facility had to receive at least three reviews averaging a rating of four or more stars out of five stars.
+To be recognized, each facility had to receive at least five reviews averaging a rating of four or more stars out of five stars.

 The dock is in a perfect location to enjoy Paducah's historic downtown and Lower Town neighborhood, a nationally-known neighborhood that is full of art galleries and beautifully renovated historic homes.